survivejs/webpack-book/manuscript/techniques/05_deploying.md

 * [webpack-deploy](https://www.npmjs.com/package/webpack-deploy) is a collection of deployment utilities and works even outside of webpack.
 * [webpack-s3-sync-plugin](https://www.npmjs.com/package/webpack-s3-sync-plugin) and [webpack-s3-plugin](https://www.npmjs.com/package/webpack-s3-plugin) sync the assets to Amazon.
 * [ssh-webpack-plugin](https://www.npmjs.com/package/ssh-webpack-plugin) has been designed for deployments over SSH.
+* [now-loader](https://www.npmjs.com/package/now-loader) operates on resource level and allows you to deploy specific resources to Now hosting service.

 T> To get access to the generated files and their paths, consider using [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin).
 The path information allows you to integrate webpack with other environments while deploying.